 Trello Brand Story

 Skype’s brand story is one of my favorites.
-They’ve really captured a playful, down-to-earth tone that rings true with their brand:
+They’ve really captured a playful, down-to-earth tone that rings true with their brand.
+It clearly reflects in their visual identity:

 Skype Brand Story